 Method Your Healthcare Concierge - Contact Information

 CALL 1-888-965-1965

 Calls to this number are free.

 Hours: October 1 - March 31, 8AM - 8PM Eastern, 7 days a week; April 1 - September 30, 8AM - 8PM Eastern, Monday through Friday.

 Your Healthcare Concierge also has free language interpreter services available for non-English speakers.

 TTY 711

 Calls to this number are free.

 Hours: October 1 - March 31, 8AM - 8PM Eastern, 7 days a week; April 1 - September 30, 8AM - 8PM Eastern, Monday through Friday.

 FAX 1-800-820-0774

-WRITE HealthTeam Advantage 7800 McCloud Road Suite 100 Greensboro, NC 27409 conciergehta@healthteamadvantage.com
+WRITE HealthTeam Advantage 300 East Wendover Avenue Suite 121 Greensboro, NC 27401 conciergehta@htanc.com

-WEBSITE www.HealthTeamAdvantage.com
+WEBSITE www.htanc.com

-How to contact us when you are asking for a coverage decision about your medical care
+How to contact us when you are asking for a coverage decision or appeal about your medical care

-A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services.
-For more information on asking for coverage decisions about your medical care, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).
+A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services or Part D prescription drugs.
+An appeal is a formal way of asking us to review and change a coverage decision we have made.
+For more information on asking for coverage decisions or appeals about your medical care or Part D prescription drugs, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).